alemontn/froyo/README.md

 Froyo is a "language" that compiles down to bash

+## Compatibility

+Officially, only Linux is supported but, in theory, any Unix* system with bash installed should be compatible.

+\* Cygwin (bash for Windows) being an exception

 ## Compilation

 Froyo's compilation is more of a conversion than compiling